How To Wholesale Real Estate In Nebraska: Step by Step (2025)

 9. Double Close Or Wholetail When Necessary

-*For in-depth training on wholesaling real estate in Nebraska, Real Estate Skills offers extensive courses to get you ready to make your first investment!
-Attend our FREE training and gain insider knowledge, expert strategies, and essential skills to make the most of every real estate opportunity that comes your way!
+*For in-depth training on real estate investing, Real Estate Skills offers extensive courses to get you ready to make your first investment!
+Attend our FREE Webinar Training and gain insider knowledge, expert strategies, and essential skills to make the most of every real estate opportunity that comes your way!

 Is Wholesaling Real Estate Legal In Nebraska?

 Yes.
 Wholesaling is legal in Nebraska as long as individuals comply with the existing regulations governing the process.
-Namely, wholesalers must be transparent and disclose that they are merely trying to sell their right to buy the property—not the property itself.
+Namely, wholesalers must be transparent and disclose that they are merely trying to sell their right to buy the property, not the property itself.
 Wholesalers are allowed to facilitate the assignment of contracts rather than engaging in conventional property transactions.

 In Nebraska, however, there is a new law wholesalers must be aware of: LB892.
 Enacted in 2022, this legislation specifically addresses wholesaling and stipulates that “publicly marketing for sale an equitable interest in a contract for the purchase of real property between a property owner and a prospective purchaser” requires holding a valid real estate license, according to the Nebraska Real Estate Commission.